Hamilton County Health Department COVID-19

 What do I need to know about the vaccine for children ages 5-11?

 Children ages 5-11 are now approved to receive the Pfizer BioNTech COVID-19 vaccine.
 The CDC recommends everyone ages 5 and older get a COVID-19 vaccine to help protect against COVID-19.
+Children should receive the age-appropriate vaccine formulation and follow the schedule based on their age on the day of vaccination, regardless of their size or weight.
 To learn more, visit the CDC’s website.

 Where is COVID-19 testing available in Hamilton County?